You most likely have heard about different extinct animals, but do you know the cause of their extinction?

 4. Passenger Pigeon

-Billions of these gregarious birds once inhabited eastern North America and were similar in appearance to the mourning dove.
+Billions of these gregarious birds once inhabited eastern North America and appeared similar to the mourning dove.

 As American settlers pressed westward, passenger pigeons were slaughtered by the million yearly for their meat and shipped by railway carloads for sale in city markets before they spoiled.

-The last passenger pigeon, named Martha, died on Sept.
+The last passenger pigeon, Martha, died on Sept.
 1, 1914, in the Cincinnati Zoological Garden in Ohio.
-The pigeon sometimes foraged in newly planted grain fields but otherwise did little damage to crops.
+The pigeon sometimes foraged in newly planted grain fields but did little damage to crops.

 3. Aurochs